satwinder9069/ReCellMate/README.md

 #ReCellMate

 **ReCellMate(MVP Version)** is an Android application focused on promoting responsible e-waste management.
-This application helps users estimate the resale orice of theie mobile phones based on the device's conditions and specifications.
+This application helps users estimate the resale price of theie mobile phones based on the device's conditions and specifications.
 The app uses AI/ML models to make accurate price predictions and also integrates with **GEMINI AI** for answering user queries about device or the resale process.

 ##Features